urbit/docs/getting-started/installing-urbit.md

 ./urbit
 ```

+After installation, you'll want to make sure that the `urbit` command is added to your PATH, so that you can run the command from anywhere.
+To learn how to modify your PATH on macOS, follow [this guide](https://coolestguidesontheplanet.com/add-shell-path-osx/).

 ### Linux (64-bit)

 We also provide static binaries for 64-bit Linux distributions (Ubuntu, Debian, Fedora, Arch, etc.).
 You can get the latest stable release similarly: